It is our mission to remove barriers and ensure equal access for all qualified students

 - interpreters, or assistive technology.

-discussion about your accommodations.
-OAR staff will be available for consultations
+initiate discussion about your accommodations.
+OAR staff will be available to meet

-Students with documented disabilities are sometimes entitled to alternative testing
+Students with documented disabilities sometimes need alternative testing accommodations

-accommodations.
-These accommodations are designed to adjust testing conditions to
+for access.
+These accommodations are designed to adjust testing conditions to validly

-validly measure what the student with a disability has learned rather than measuring
+measure what the student with a disability has learned rather than measuring the impact

-The most common testing accommodations include: extended time (time-and-a-half or
+The most common testing accommodations include: extended time (time-and-a-half is

 software; use of a computer; use of a scribe or speech-to-text software; or exams